trujunzhang/bodrag-makedown/Products/bodrag/source-Bodrag-Utilities.md

 One Click Optimization - Optimize Windows with a single mouse click
 ---------------------

-One Click Optimization is a tool that allows you to quickly and easily clean up your registry and hard drive.
+<strong>One Click Optimization</strong> is a tool that allows you to quickly and easily clean up your registry and hard drive.
 It can make automated and manual scans of your system.